theaudaxproject/electrum-audax/contrib/build-wine/README.md

 # Code Signing

-Electrum-MUE Windows builds are signed with a Microsoft Authenticode™ code signing certificate in addition to the GPG-based signatures.
+Electrum-AUDAX Windows builds are signed with a Microsoft Authenticode™ code signing certificate in addition to the GPG-based signatures.

 The advantage of using Authenticode is that Electrum users won't receive a